ian-richardson-void/Ian_Richardson_fourth_year_project/readme.txt

 - There are 3 Python2 files in the directory "python": "training.py" and "generation.py" can be run from the console, "prepMidiData.py" will only be used as a helper file for the other 2.

-- To run, the python files will require you have modules "numpy", "keras", "scandir" and "music21" to be installed, all available through pip.
+- To run the project, the python files require you to have modules "numpy", "keras", "scandir" and "music21" installed, all available through pip.

 - Running the python file "training.py" will train the neural network on a given data set (specified at the top of "prepMidiData.py") and write some weight checkpoint files out as ".hdf5" into the "weight-gen" directory, this may take some time especially on large data sets like